tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 </span>
 </div>

-Well at least this is closer to Valve's original vision of the DPC when they [initially pitched this Dota Pro Circuit format.](https://web.archive.org/web/20210212054111/http://blog.dota2.com/2020/02/introducing-regional-leagues/) 3 regional leagues, 3 majors, 6 opportunities total to earn points.
-Still six weeks per league, still the same prize pools, and still the same major slot allocations per region, but progress nonetheless.
+At least this is closer to Valve's original vision of the DPC when they [initially pitched the league format.](https://web.archive.org/web/20210212054111/http://blog.dota2.com/2020/02/introducing-regional-leagues/) 3 regional tours, 3 majors, 6 opportunities total to earn points.
+Still six weeks per tour, still the same prize pools, still the same number of major slots per region, but progress nonetheless.

 The first regional tour for this season started near the <abbr title="For every region besides China">end of November 2021</abbr> and things were going along swimmingly. _"I wonder where the first major will be?"_ the Dota scene very openly wondered.
 Well on January 11th, [we found out.](https://web.archive.org/web/20220112065038/https://www.dota2.com/newsentry/3110298479118085517)